ibm-cloud-docs/containers/cs_storage_block.md

     ```
     {: pre}

-4. Choose to authenticate by using the user name and API key for your IBM Cloud infrastructure account.
+4. Choose to authenticate by using the username and API key for your IBM Cloud infrastructure account.
-5. Enter the user name and API key that you retrieved in the previous steps.
+5. Enter the username and API key that you retrieved in the previous steps.
 6. List available block storage devices.
     ```
     ibmcloud sl block volume-list